Shark that lives 400 years intrigues scientists as it emerges in Belize

 While researching off the coast of Belize, Devanshi Kasana, Ph.D. candidate in Florida International University’s Predator Ecology and Conservation lab, was working with local Belizean fishermen to research tiger sharks when the discovery was made, according to the DailyStar.

 He and his team of fishermen saw the animal, which must have departed Greenland and wandered through warm waters.
-This was the first time this species has been found in the western waters of the Caribbean, on the second largest barrier reef in the world.
+This was the first time that this species is found in the western waters of the Caribbean, in the second largest barrier reef in the world.

 According to the science portal Phys.org, they had gone through long night of fishing.
 At dawn, the weather worsened.
 Storms were piling up on the horizon and the team made one last check of their sea lines.
 Although they didn’t find the tiger shark they were looking for, they spotted a creature they defined as “lazy”.